SamDonohoo/3RAD_Protocols/README.md

     - Pipette EtOH from tube.
     - Repeat, then spin down.
     - Get drops of EtOH with 10 µL pipette tip and let sit for 2 minutes with lid open until EtOH is gone.
-5. Repeat Step 3.
+5. Repeat Step 4.
 6. Resuspend in 25 µL TLE Buffer.
     - Remove from magnet, flick bead down, vortex + spin down.
     - Let sit for 5 minutes.
     - Place back on magnet until clear (~ 3 minutes).
-    - Transfer PCR product to new tube.
+    - Transfer cleaned ligation product to new tube.

 ### 4. One Cycle PCR with iTru5-8N Primer